 - The swivel base can be rotated at a full 360º that lets you quickly face whichever direction you want.
 This is by far our most favorite feature because you rarely see this even in most modern recliners, and the way the whole seat is angled allows you to rest your whole body, from top to bottom comfortably.

-Summary: We recommend this Oslo Recliner if you’re looking for a unit made with high-quality materials and every essential feature you’d want out of an ergonomic chair.
+Summary: We recommend this Oslo if you’re looking for a unit made with high-quality materials and every essential feature you’d want out of an ergonomic chair.

 For those looking for a rocker-style recliner, you’re in luck.
 This Larkinhurst combines this classic design with high-quality materials to make for a very comfy chair.

 - The weathered leather covering and traditional design will look good in most living spaces.
-This recliner uses a faux leather material that has a comfortable texture, and its characteristic rolled arms make the whole seat look very cozy.
+This model uses a faux leather material that has a comfortable texture, and its characteristic rolled arms make the whole seat look very cozy.

 - The upholstery used offers ample support for your body.
 It uses a mix of polyurethane and polyester that feels comfortable even after long hours of use.